JoseCervantes22/CalHR-ChatBot/README.md

    - Datasource name: Enter a unique name for your resource.
    - Data to extract: Select content and metadata.
    - Parsing mode: Select Delimited text.
-   - First Line Contains Header: We select the checkbox.
+   - First Line Contains Header: Select the checkbox.
-   - Delimiter Character: We select that our limiter will be ",".
+   - Delimiter Character: Select that our limiter will be ",".
-   - Connection string: We choose an existing connection, that is, our blob storage and then we select our container.
+   - Connection string: Choose an existing connection, that is, our blob storage and select the container.
-   - Managed identity authentication: We choose none for managed identity authentication.
+   - Managed identity authentication: Choose none for managed identity authentication.
-7. In the next step, in the section called "skill set name", we enter the name of the data source field (source data field).
-As for "enrichment granularity", we will leave the default settings without making any additional changes.
+7. In the next step, in the section called "skill set name", enter the name of the data source field (source data field).
+As for "enrichment granularity", leave the default settings without making any additional changes.

    ![Screenshot 2023-10-24 095314](https://github.com/JoseCervantes22/CalHR-ChatBot/assets/133288667/38538b2d-0541-482e-9d36-2a2a4b40209d)

-8. In the next section (Customize Target Index), we provide the name for the index, select the key as 'id', and leave the search mode unchanged.
+8. In the next section (Customize Target Index), provide the name for the index, select the key as 'id', and leave the search mode unchanged.

    ![Screenshot 2023-10-24 100302](https://github.com/JoseCervantes22/CalHR-ChatBot/assets/133288667/1f8524c9-39a4-44e2-833c-8b7e2bf5312b)

-9. At the end of the same section, we will make these changes:
+9. At the end of the same section, make these changes:

    ![Screenshot 2023-10-24 101105](https://github.com/JoseCervantes22/CalHR-ChatBot/assets/133288667/f54b3562-9584-4d13-a25d-8e3eaf4fde4e)

-10. Finally, we create the indexer.
+10. Finally, create the indexer.

    ![Screenshot 2023-10-24 101502](https://github.com/JoseCervantes22/CalHR-ChatBot/assets/133288667/ff2568c0-2101-4510-beed-e86146dffa87)